Prudencio Alfaro: 1907 invasion of El Salvador

 On 11 June 1907, Alfaro was one of the leaders of a joint Honduran-Nicaraguan invasion of El Salvador against President Fernando Figueroa.
 During the invasion, another leader, Manuel Rivas, raided a bank in Acajutla for $20,000 in silver, which led to a personal disagreement between Alfaro and Rivas on how to continue the invasion.
 Rivas proposed that the two split control of the country, with Rivas controlling the east from San Salvador and Alfaro controlling everything west of San Salvador, however, Alfaro rejected the proposal.
 After Figueroa personally led an army to engage with Alfaro and Rivas, the two ordered their armies to retreat, effectively ending the War of 1907.

 Later years and death

-Alfaro stood for election for the presidency in 1911 but only received one vote.
 Alfaro was allowed to return to El Salvador in 1911 when Manuel Enrique Araujo became president, however, he was accused of being involved in Araujo's assassination in 1913, and again left the country.
 He again returned to El Salvador in 1915 when Carlos Meléndez became president.

-Alfaro died in San Salvador on 23 December 1915.
+Alfaro was executed in San Salvador on 23 December 1915 for his alleged role in Araujo's assassination.